PaulMeehlSchool/website/workshops.md

 **ECTS**

 Paul Meehl School offers only one semester of workshops each year.
-We utilize the European Credit Transfer System (ECTS) for all activities in the teaching program.
+We use the European Credit Transfer System (ECTS) for all activities in the teaching program.
 The average number of ECTS offered each year is 5.
-PhD students are free to choose which courses they wish to attend.
+PhD students are free to choose which workshops they wish to attend.

 It is important to note that ECTS credits will be assigned only upon the successful completion of the workshop.
 By the end of the semester, each member will receive certification for the number of ECTS they completed that year.